IntelligentRoboticsLab/yggdrasil/README.md

 yggdrasil is the robot framework built by the Dutch Nao Team for the SPL competition.

 ## Building
-yggdrasil supports building for both linux and macos.
-Building on windows is not supported, but it is possible to build using WSL.
+yggdrasil supports building for both Linux and macOS.
+Building on Windows is not supported, but it is possible to build using WSL.

 Once all required dependencies have been installed, building is as simple as running the following command: